The Players Championship: All the holes in one on the par-3 17th at TPC Sawgrass

 - Ryan Moore, 2019, Round 1

-While there have indeed been nine aces on No. 17, only four of the nine have been captured on video.
+While there have indeed been 10 aces on No. 17, only five of the 10 have been captured on video.

 Let’s take a closer look at those…